Maritime Law & Maritime Accident Attorneys

 Jones Act Claims: The Jones Act is an act in maritime law that provides liability standards for seamen.
 Under the Jones Act, seamen are those who work on vessels that generally travel in navigable waters.
 Common examples of seamen include fishermen, stewards, ship cooks, engineers, deckhands, mates, and captains.

 This act allows injured victims to collect compensation from their employer if they can show the employer played any role in the injury.
-Some examples might be spills on deck, inadequate training, or even overworking employees leading to fatigue-related or overuse injuries.
+Some examples might be spills on deck, inadequate training, or even overworking employees, leading to fatigue-related or overuse injuries.
+This is where hiring a seasoned maritime accident attorney will come in handy.
+While you recuperate from your injuries, our Houston maritime accident lawyer will begin building your case and seeking compensation for your medical bills and lost wages.

 Unseaworthiness Claims: An unseaworthiness claim is a claim you bring against your employer for not maintaining seaworthy conditions aboard a vessel.
 These claims require you as the plaintiff to prove that your injuries were the result of unsafe conditions on the vessel, such as poorly maintained equipment or tools.
 In these claims, workers must show that the employer’s negligence of unseaworthy conditions caused their injuries.